 7. The Nick Adams Stories

 It’s hard to imagine the Champ without his salt-and-pepper beard and a whiskey, wine, or daiquiri in hand, but these stories show us a young Ernest, who, as a boy, would accompany his father on pro bono medical services.
 We also get a glimpse of who his mother was.
 The Nick Adams Stories was published after Hemingway’s death by suicide in 1961.
-They span some of his earliest work like “Indian Camp” and “Big Two-Hearted River,” the latter of which introduced the world to his Iceberg Theory, where the underlying meaning in a piece is hinted to rather than blurted out.
-Twenty-four stories make up the collection, eight of which were never before published until this volume.
+They span some of his earliest work like “Indian Camp” and “Big Two-Hearted River,” the latter of which introduced the world to his Iceberg Theory, where the underlying meaning in a piece is hinted at rather than blurted out.
+The collection is made up of 24 stories, eight of which were never before published until this volume.

 6. Men Without Women

 This is Hemingway’s second short story collection.
 A good handful of the pieces in Men Without Women are considered some of the best short fiction ever written — not just by Hemingway, but in the entire canon of American short stories.
 You might remember reading “Hills Like White Elephants” in high school and not getting the point; reread it, along with “The Killers” and “In Another Country,” and very swiftly feel the wind being knocked out of you.
 In totality, the volume offers 14 stories, most of which were published in acclaimed literary magazines.
 There’s a reason Hemingway is called “the master of American fiction,” and that reason can be found in these pages.

 5. For Whom the Bell Tolls